EPSRC Centre for Doctoral Training in Health Data Science

 Ethics plays a central role in health data science, and our approach to doctoral training will reflect this.
 Ethics and research responsibility is a vertical theme running through the four years of the programme.
 Each of the first two terms will begin with a week of training in ethics, responsible research and innovation, and collaborative working.
 In the first term, this training will address ethical issues in data science and big data in general.
 In the second, it will focus upon specific ethics and governance issues in health data science and healthcare delivery.

-This EPSRC Doctoral Training Centre is located in the Big Data Institute/Oxford Population Health Building at the University of Oxford.
+This EPSRC Centre for Doctoral Training is located in the Big Data Institute/Oxford Population Health Building at the University of Oxford.

 A data science subject degree including Mathematics, Statistics, Engineering Science, Computer Science or a related field with substantial mathematical background.
 Applicants are recommended to have completed an MSc in one of the above subjects.